1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 c) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

 d) the ability to restore the availability of Personal Data;

-e) a process for regularly testing, assessing and evaluating the effectiveness of the processing security measures in place;
+e) a process for regular testing, assessing and evaluating the effectiveness of the implemented measures for security of the processing;

 f) the ability to protect the integrity of communications networks;

 h) secure data transfer;

 i) only authorized persons of the Provider have access to the Personal Data;